lephisto/amtron/README.md

 This repo contains a reverse-engineered documentation for the REST Api of a Mennekes Amtron EV-Charger equipped with Networking.

-The information provided here was retrieved using the ChargeApp on Android and the Amtron Xtra 11 C2.
+The information provided here was validated against a Amtron Premium.
+However, the Status Section should work with Amtron Xtra (or other Wallboxes without Authorisation), too.

 **It may not be applicable to other Amtron chargers.**